Agent Architecture / Foundation

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 2:22, where the video says: “copy button.
 And then paste it.
 So, now press enter.
 So, in this case, it will show me the open code uh interface and uh looking carefully, you see that it shows me that uh it use the...”

 03